|Web.com standout features|

 If the designs aren’t up to your standards, you can change what you don’t like after you choose one that’s close to what you want.
 I was able to modify everything in the logo I picked, including the symbol the logo builder chose for me.
 Although the logo builder doesn’t use a drag-and-drop editor, it works similarly to Web.com’s site builder in that it’s easy to use and everything is editable.

-Web.com walks you through SEO.
+Once your site is live, Web.com walks you through SEO.
 To start, you fill out your business profile with keywords relating to your business or industry and names of competitors, and the Simple SEO tool will track the keywords it’s ranking for.
-Also, be sure your site is live already because you won’t be able to do much with the Simple SEO tool until you’ve published your site.
-Afterward, the SEO tool will give you an SEO score and recommendations on how you can improve — but not for all plans.
+The SEO tool will give you an SEO score and recommendations on how you can improve — but not for all plans.

 If you’ve started with the lowest-priced plan from Web.com, you’ll get help with site verification for Google, but little else.
 The higher tier subscribers will get their business submitted to local directories and SEO health checks with to-do lists to help with increasing on-page and off-page SEO.